-Hooks allow you to configure your test environment in two ways:
+Hooks allow you to configure your test environment in three ways:

-- cURL Requests: Backend API calls that run before or after your flows
+- cURL Requests: Backend API calls for simple HTTP requests

 Perfect for creating test users, resetting databases, configuring backend settings, or controlling app behavior during tests.